The principle of extruded heatsink

 4. What surface finishes are available for extruded aluminum heatsinks?

-Common finishes include anodizing (for corrosion protection and better heat radiation), powder coating, and chemical polishing.
-These treatments also improve product appearance.
+Common finishes include anodizing (improves corrosion resistance and radiant heat emission), powder coating, and chemical polishing.
+These treatments enhance both performance and appearance.

 5. In what industries are extruded heat sinks commonly used?

-They are widely used in power electronics, LED lighting, communication equipment, automotive electronics, and industrial automation, due to their thermal efficiency and scalable manufacturing.
+They are widely used in power electronics, LED lighting, telecommunications, automotive electronics, and industrial automation thanks to their thermal efficiency, scalability, and cost-effectiveness.

 Leave a message!